sayprincekumar20/Twitter-Sentiment-Analysis/README.md

 bash
 Copy code
 *     pip install pandas numpy matplotlib seaborn scikit-learn

+ ### Data Acquisition
+The dataset for this project is sourced from Kaggle.
+You can fetch the dataset using the Kaggle API.
+Here’s how:
+1. Install Kaggle API: Ensure you have the Kaggle API installed.
+If you haven't done this yet, you can install it via pip:

+*     pip install kaggle
+2. Set Up Kaggle API Credentials:

+*  Go to your Kaggle account and navigate to "Account" settings.
+* Scroll down to the "API" section and click on "Create New API Token".
+This will download a * kaggle.json file.
+* Place this file in the ~/.kaggle/ directory on your system (create the directory if it doesn’t exist).
+Make sure the file has the appropriate permissions:
+*      chmod 600 ~/.kaggle/kaggle.json
+3. Download the Dataset: Use the following command to download the dataset directly:

+*     kaggle datasets download -d <dataset-name>

 #### Data Exploration
 We began the analysis with Exploratory Data Analysis (EDA) to understand the dataset.
 Key steps included: